What’s the program about?

 - Opening the new Emergency Department at Alice Springs Hospital with a smoking ceremony.

-- Taking 25 Arrernte Angangkere to the Kimberly region to meet with healing organisations and healers from the area, as part of an exchange of knowledge.
+- Taking of 25 Arrernte Angangkere to the Kimberly region to meet with healing organisations and healers from the area, as part of an exchange of knowledge.

 - Building relationships with other health organisations in the Alice Springs region which helps to increase understanding of the value of traditional healing for Indigenous people in the area.